-- (a) For acquisitions valued at \$1 billion or greater, the appointed Source Selection Authority (SSA) shall be at the Senior Executive Service/General Officer/Flag Officer (SES/GO/FO) level.
+- (a) For acquisitions valued at \$1 billion or greater, the SPE shall appoint the the the Source Selection Authority (SSA), who shall be at the Senior Executive Service/General Officer/Flag Officer (SES/GO/FO) level.
 For acquisitions greater than or equal to \$100 million and less than \$1 billion, the HCA is authorized to appoint the SSA.
 The HCA may delegate SSA appointment authority no lower than the CCO.
-For acquisitions estimated between \$10 million and \$100 million, the SSA will be the contracting officer unless the HCA or the delegee appoints someone else. - (c)(3)(i) Contracting officers shall include procurement note L08 in solicitations when using the Supplier Performance Risk System (SPRS) to evaluate offerors' past performance for best value source selections valued under \$10 million.
+For acquisitions estimated between \$10 million and \$100 million, the SSA will be the contracting officer unless the HCA or the HCA delegee appoints someone else. - (c)(3)(i) Contracting officers shall include procurement note L08 in solicitations when using the Supplier Performance Risk System (SPRS) to evaluate offerors' past performance for best value source selections valued under \$10 million.